snhilde/statusbar3/README.md

 This will run the battery routine every 30 seconds, using the selected [colors](#colors) depending on the conditions.

 If you do not want to run a routine or have it printed to the status bar, simply remove its line from the array.

+A few routines take some customized values, all of which can be found in src/config.h.
+These are the values you change: